CoLRev-Environment/colrev/analysis/readme.md

 make cleanse_records
 ```

-- Improves the quality of entries stored in `data/references.bib`.
+- Improves the quality of entries stored in `references.bib`.
-If an entry has been cleansed, its hash_id is stored in the `data/search/bib_details.csv` to avoid re-cleansing (and potentially overriding manual edits).
+If an entry has been cleansed, its hash_id is stored in the `search/bib_details.csv` to avoid re-cleansing (and potentially overriding manual edits).
 Please note that this can take some time (depending on the number of records) since it calls the [Crossref API](https://www.crossref.org/education/retrieve-metadata/rest-api/) to retrieve DOIs and the [DOI resolution service](https://www.doi.org/) to retrieve corresponding meta-data.
 For 1,000 records, this might take approx. 1:30 hours.